yongsin91/auto_driving/README.md

 If a car tries to move beyond the boundary of the field, the command is ignored, and the car stays in its current position.
 For example, if a car at position (0,0) is facing South and receives an F command, the command will be ignored as it would take the car beyond the boundary of the field.

 ## Requirements
-- Python 3.4 or higher
+- Python 3.4 or higher (regex full match introduced at 3.4)
 - No additional dependencies are required (uses standard library modules).

 ## Setup Instruction